Madak1/2DPASS-MOS/README.md

 # 2DPASS-MOS

-2DPASS-MOS is a Moving Object Segmentation (MOS) network based on [2DPASS](https://github.com/yanx27/2DPASS).
+2DPASS-MOS is a Moving Object Segmentation (MOS) method based on [2DPASS](https://github.com/yanx27/2DPASS).
-It operates on 3D LiDAR point clouds, but instead of semantic segmentation, the network decomposes the scene into static and dynamic objects using data fusion.
+It operates on 3D LiDAR point clouds, but instead of semantic segmentation, this method decomposes the scene into static and dynamic objects using data fusion.
-The network takes advantage of the features of 2D images during training, such as dense color information and fine grained texture, to provide additional information to the LiDAR scans.
+The network takes advantage of the features of 2D images during training, such as dense color information and fine-grained texture, to provide additional information to the LiDAR scans.
-During inference, the network performs segmentation on the clean LiDAR point clouds, whithout using the images directly.
+During inference, the network performs segmentation on the clean LiDAR point clouds, without using the images directly.

-Using just one scan already achieves remarkable results, but this network provides possibility to use multiple (sparse) LiDAR point clouds for both training and infarance to extract additional moving information.
+Using just one scan already achieves remarkable results, but this method provides the possibility to use multiple (sparse) LiDAR point clouds for both training and inference to extract additional moving information.
-To create the multi-scan version of the model, the solution provided by the [4DMOS](https://github.com/PRBonn/4DMOS) was a great help during the implementation.
+To create the multi-scan version of the network, the solution provided by the [4DMOS](https://github.com/PRBonn/4DMOS) was a great help during the implementation.

 We want to thank the original authors for their clear implementation and great work, which has greatly helped our project.

 ## How it works

-In case of one scan, it works the same as 2DPASS, but instead of semantic segmentation, the network performs moving object segmentation.
+In case of one scan, it works the same as 2DPASS, but instead of semantic segmentation, this method performs moving object segmentation.
 However, in the case of multiple scans, several internal structural changes were made.

 The network first performs a sparse operation, taking only the odd (or even) points of the point cloud.
-After that the network transforms the point clouds into a common point based on the current scan, then finally performs a merge.
+After that, the network transforms the point clouds into a common point based on the current scan, then finally performs a merge.

 <p align="center">
    <img src="figures/pc-merge.png" width="90%">
 </p>

-The output of the network in this form does not match the expectations of the SemanticKITTI Banchmarks, so it requires post-processing to evaluate the results.
+The output of the network in this form does not match the expectations of the SemanticKITTI Benchmarks, so it requires post-processing to evaluate the results.
 Predictions must be evaluated for both even and odd sparse models, and then the results of these models must be combined.
 The first step is to select only the points of the current scan, and then merge the even and odd results.